cjmlgrto/mlgrto.com/_posts/2016/2016-08-05-startup-tips-from-unihack.md

 When my UNIHACK team and I were deciding what to build, we also ran into the same problem.
 We spent an ideation session trying to come up with the most _original_ idea we could think of.
 It was extremely difficult, so our team decided to "play it safe" by working on a more well-designed version of [When2Meet](http://www.when2meet.com).

 But, walking into UNIHACK, we were surprised to see so _many_ teams doing the same thing: building some variation of some existing product.
 That was when I realised that a lot of big-name companies have done the same thing, too!
-I mean, [Uber](http://uber.com)'s essentially the taxi service plus the internet— and Facebook [started out as a MySpace clone](http://www.businessinsider.com.au/how-facebook-was-founded-2010-3) but for Harvard students! [_Nothing_ is truly original](http://austinkleon.com/2010/02/10/25-quotes-to-help-you-steal-like-an-artist/).
+I mean, [Uber](http://uber.com)'s essentially the taxi service plus the internet — and Facebook [started out as a MySpace clone](http://www.businessinsider.com.au/how-facebook-was-founded-2010-3) but for Harvard students! [_Nothing_ is truly original](http://austinkleon.com/2010/02/10/25-quotes-to-help-you-steal-like-an-artist/).

 So my team and I decided to [stick to our idea](https://github.com/cjmlgrto/busy), and just focus on improving what's already out there.
 We were pretty successful in the end: we won the category for best design, on top of a people's choice award.